Moon Moon Sen: Acting career

 She is now doing a few films at a time.
-She is also apparently writing a cookbook in Bengali, which is yet to be published.
+She is also apparently writing a cookbook in Bengali.

 Political career

-She joined All India Trinamool Congress in March 2014 and won in 2014 Lok Sabha Polls from Bankura constituency, where she defeated CPI(M)'s nine-time MP, Basudeb Acharia.
+She joined Trinamool Congress in March 2014 and won in 2014 Lok Sabha Polls from Bankura constituency, where she defeated CPI(M)'s nine-time MP, Basudeb Acharia.
 In 2019, she lost the Asansol Lok Sabha constituency election to Babul Supriyo of BJP.

 In 2015, Moon Moon Sen in an interview said 'I think we should give him (Modi) a chance.
 He has done a very good job winning all those votes and we have to give him a chance as a Prime Minister.'
 Though her party distanced itself from the statement and said that it is her own view and is certainly not the view of the party.

 Personal life

-Moon Moon Sen married in 1978 to a descendant of the erstwhile royal family of Tripura.
+Moon Moon Sen married in 1978 to Bharat Dev Varma, a descendant of the erstwhile royal family of Tripura.
 They have two daughters, Raima and Riya, who also pursued a career in acting.
-She has high regards for her husband for his consistent support of her professional acting career.
+She has stated that her husband was an immense support for her acting career.

-Her late mother-in-law, Ila Devi, daughter of Indira Raje, the princess of Cooch Behar and an elder sister of Gayatri Devi, the Maharani of Jaipur.
+Her late mother-in-law, Ila Devi, was the daughter of Indira Raje, the princess of Cooch Behar, and the elder sister of Gayatri Devi, the Maharani of Jaipur.

-Deeply religious, in spite of her bohemian screen image, Moon Moon Sen is committed to family life and grieved at her mother Suchitra Sen's passing away on 17 January 2014 due to a heart attack.
+Deeply religious, in spite of her bohemian screen image, Moon Moon Sen is committed to family life and grieved at her mother Suchitra Sen's death on 17 January 2014 due to a heart attack.
 She immersed the ashes of her mother ritualistically in the Ganges on Wednesday, 29 January 2014.
 The prayers was attended by dignitaries, like West Bengal Chief Minister Mamata Banerjee and close friends and family who had missed the funeral, a hurried affair after five hours of death as per the last wishes of the dying actress.